Best Online Master’s Degrees in: American History

 A master’s in American history offers students the opportunity to seek, or make progress in, their careers as teachers, museum curators, or historians with their newly expanded communication, writing, and critical reasoning skills.
 Salaries are fully-dependent on a variety of factors, making a guaranteed projected salary impossible; however, below are salary estimates for, as well as descriptions of, the careers many degree recipients may seek.

 Teaching is one career avenue many take when pursuing this degree, which can range from the primary to the postsecondary levels of education.
-The U.S. Bureau of Labor Statistics (BLS) stated in 2011 that primary or secondary educators made a median salary of $56,790.
+The U.S. Bureau of Labor Statistics (BLS) stated that primary or secondary educators made a median salary of $56,790.
 Those who utilized their master’s degree to teach in university settings, on the other hand, earned a median salary of $72,200, according to the BLS.
 The job outlook for those seeking teaching positions is good; the BLS expects the industry’s employment demand to continue positive growth over the next decade.

 A career as a curator is another popular career choice for master’s degree earners.
 Curators work in museums and sites of historical importance, conducting research, managing collections of historical significance, and educating the public about those collections.
 The BLS data indicates that curators’ median salary is $43,210, and that the industry’s employment needs will grow in the next eight years by an estimated 16%.